adrianspeyer/Piwik-for-Magento/readme.md

 ##In Magento
 Open up the Piwik Analytics Control tab, enter the info and voila, all eCommerce data will be in your Piwik install.

-*This works on Magento 1.x series*

-Update on the status of this plugin: http://www.statstory.com/piwik-ecommerce-extension-for-magento-update/